dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/AdvancedConfigurationsUbuntu/PowerScale_CSI.rst

     ./csi-uninstall.sh --namespace isilon

 4. After running the previous command, the PowerScale driver is removed.
-But, the ``secret.yml`` file and the created PVC is not removed.
-Manually search for the files in the Isilon namespace and remove them.
+But, the ``secret.yml`` file and the created PVC files are not removed.
+Users needs to manually remove the files from the ``isilon`` namespace.

 .. note:: In case OneFS portal credential changes, users need to perform following steps to update the changes to the ``secret.yml`` manually: